 This annual award is made to a medical researcher or clinician working within Australia who has made an outstanding contribution in the area of progressive neurological disorders or palliative care, either in basic or clinical research activities.
 First awarded in 1998, the medal includes a grant of $5,000.

-The Trustees choose the medal recipient from nominations and also from their knowledge of the preeminent practitioners involved in the areas of progressive neurological disorders and palliative care .
+The Foundation chooses the medal recipient from nominations and also from their knowledge of the preeminent practitioners involved in the areas of progressive neurological disorders and palliative care .